-We recently featured Yariv Goldfarb’s Bezalel graduation project “Play with Poop.”
+We recently featured Yariv Goldfarb’s Bezalel graduation project with 3d printing technology called “Play with Poop.”

-Itay Kirshenbaum’s design, on other hand, has no redeeming social or environmental value.
+Itay Kirshenbaum’s design, on other hand, has no redeeming social or environmental value at all.

 For his final project at Haddasah College, Kirshenbaum designed a furniture collection that grows itself – the first backyard furniture set we know of with this curious skill.

 Comprised of different colored canvas sacks, the furniture initially looks like jackets lying on the ground.
 But when a sprinkling of water interacts with the concrete powder that fills them, the sacks spring to life.

 Wire pulls allow the user to mold the canvas bags as seats and within 24 hours of drying, they can be used as chairs and tables.

 Don’t get me wrong.
 I think the concept is clever.
 But the material choice is disappointing.
 How can this idea be done better?
 Maybe using an idea of furniture or buildings to come to life for refugees.
 See these 10 shelters for refugees that top our list.